Naledi84/wireframing/README.md

 Wireframes align well with iterative workflows.
 They allow teams to test ideas quickly, adapt to feedback, and build features that meet user needs.

 **Example:** Low-fidelity wireframes are used during brainstorming, while high-fidelity ones support final design handoffs—keeping the process flexible and focused.
+## Wireframing in Practice

+Wireframing is more than a design exercise—it’s a diagnostic tool that helps teams uncover usability issues before development begins.
+Here's a real-world example of how wireframing improved a product outcome:

+### Scenario: E-Commerce Checkout Flow

+During the wireframing phase of an e-commerce platform, the design team created a low-fidelity wireframe of the checkout process.
+Early feedback revealed that users were confused by the placement of the “Apply Coupon” field—it appeared after the payment section, making it easy to miss.

+### Resolution

+The team revised the wireframe to reposition the coupon field above the payment options and added a visual cue to highlight it.
+This change was tested in a high-fidelity wireframe using Figma, where users responded positively to the improved layout.

+### Impact on Final Product

+By identifying the issue early, the team avoided costly redesigns during development.
+The final product had a smoother checkout experience, reduced cart abandonment, and increased user satisfaction.

+### Summary

+This scenario highlights how wireframing helps teams:
+- Spot layout and navigation issues early
+- Iterate quickly based on feedback
+- Align design decisions with user needs

+Wireframing ensures that usability is baked into the product from the start—making it a vital step in building intuitive, user-friendly software.